Net Nanny Review 2024: Good Enough for Your Family?

 Overall, Net Nanny’s scheduling feature is pretty good, but there’s some room for improvement.
 It allows more precise scheduling than Qustodio, but it doesn’t allow the same flexibility offered by Bark.

-Net Nanny’s location tracking shows you a Google Maps view of your child’s Android or iOS device in real-time.
-It also lets you label addresses and get alerted when your child leaves or arrives from those addresses, and it tracks a history of where your child has been.
+Net Nanny’s Track Location feature shows you on the Family Locator Map where your child’s device is in real time.
+It also lets you label addresses and get alerted when your child leaves or arrives at those addresses, and it tracks the history of where your child has been.

 Net Nanny’s location history displays updates every 2–3 minutes.
 This can be pretty invasive, but it allows you to locate your child’s device at any time in case they lose their phone or aren’t responding to texts or calls.
 Net Nanny sends updates far more frequently than other top parental control apps like Qustodio, which sends location updates every 5–10 minutes.

 Net Nanny allows you to get alerted when your child leaves or arrives at a specific address, but it would be nice to be able to set predefined areas.
-Qustodio allows you to create geofencing zones as large as 0.12 miles (around 200 meters), while Norton Family allows zones up to 2 miles (3,200 meters).
+Qustodio allows you to create geofencing zones as large as 650 feet (around 200 meters), while Norton Family allows zones up to 2 miles (3,200 meters).

 Overall, Net Nanny’s location tracking is very precise and works exactly as intended.
 That said, it would be nice to see Net Nanny add the ability to create geofencing zones beyond just a single address.

-Net Nanny can give you information about what your child is watching and what they’re searching for on YouTube.
+Net Nanny can give you information about what your child is watching and what they’re searching for on the YouTube site.
 It displays the name and thumbnail for each video, shows you how long your child watched it, and gives you a direct link to watch the video yourself.

-I tested Net Nanny’s YouTube monitoring feature with my Android and Windows devices, and it worked exactly as intended on both.
-It blocked me from watching videos that contained mature content and alerted me of all activity within 5-10 minutes.
+I also tested Net Nanny’s YouTube Monitoring feature on my iOS device, and it showed me all the videos I watched and alerted me of all activity within 5–10 minutes.

 The Net Nanny parent dashboard gives you a lot of information about how your child is using their device.
-The Family Feed gives you a general overview of activity, while each tab on the dashboard gives you more in-depth information related to Net Nanny’s different features.
+The Family Feed provides an overview of recent activity, while each tab on the dashboard gives you more in-depth information related to Net Nanny’s different features.
 Net Nanny lets you view reports about:

 Searches Shows your child’s search history, including when the search was done, what site it was made on, and which device they used.

-Location Displays a live Google Maps view of your child’s device location and lets you view location history updated every 2-3 minutes.
+Location Displays a live map showing your child’s device location and lets you view its location history, which is updated every 2–3 minutes.

 Screentime Gives you a weekly and monthly overview of how much time your child is using their devices each day.

-YouTube Lets you know what your child is searching for on YouTube and which videos they’ve watched, including the title and thumbnail, as well as how long they watched each video.
+YouTube Lets you know what your child is searching for on YouTube and which videos they’ve watched, including the title and thumbnail, as well as how much time they’ve spent on the app.

-Blocks & Alerts This tab logs each time your child attempts to visit a blocked website or otherwise views content that triggers an alert in the parent dashboard.
+Blocks & Alerts This tab logs each time your child attempts to visit a blocked website or otherwise view content that triggers an alert in the parent dashboard.

 Net Nanny sends a report to the Family Feed every six hours displaying what apps your child has been using.
 If Net Nanny is able to block a particular app in the list, it will let you do so directly from the usage report, which is really convenient.